About the Samson-Adler Award

 The WCS Samson-Adler Distinguished Service Award was introduced in 2009.
 Named for Mr. Maurice Samson (Los Angeles) and Mr. Barry Adler (San Francisco) in recognition of their pioneering efforts during the earliest days of the WCS, the award distinguishes an individual for lifetime service to their society, the WCS and the coatings industry in general.

-Nominations are open for the 2016/2017 Samson-Adler Awards, which will be presented at the 2017 Western Coatings Show in Las Vegas, Oct 15 – 18, 2017.
+Nominations are now open for the 2022/2023 Samson-Adler Awards, and the awards will be presented at the 2023 Western Coatings Show in Las Vegas, Oct 15 – 18, 2023.
 This distinguished award is given to an individual from a Western USA or Western Canadian company who has made a significant contribution to the coatings industry over the course of their career.

 Questions?
 Please contact us at email@example.com or (714) 974-4511

 Beverly began her career in the Coatings Industry in 1986 as a Purchasing Manager for Preservative Paint in Seattle, WA.
 After 8 years of Purchasing she ventured into outside sales with Priestly Oil & Chemical (Now Tarr LLC) and opened the Washington Distribution Center and warehouse in Auburn WA.
 Her sales career progressed into positions in Specialty Chemical & Industrial Chemical sales & distribution for various industries with emphasis on Paint & Coatings.
 She held positions with Synergistic Performance Corporation, Seggott Inc and eventually invested as a partner with Cordano Chemical Company.
 In 2005 Cordano Chemical Company sold to Dorsett & Jackson where she managed the OR, WA, BC & ID territory until she retired in 2020.

 Bev is Past President of PNWSCT(1989-1999) and has continued to serve on the board at different capacities and committees supporting the Symposiums.